Dhanyatech/Dhanyatech/README.md

  Hi there 👋
- Learning Cyberssecurity,Networking & python
+ Learning Cybersecurity,Networking & python.
- Exploring Linux,Github and Ethical hacking
+ Exploring Linux,Github and Ethical hacking.
- Intrested in Hackathons and Real world projects
+ Intrested in Hackathons and Real world projects.

 <!--
 **Dhanyatech/Dhanyatech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.